platium111/property-frontend/ERROR.md

 - [useCondition_showHide] should not pass another props from parent to children, if we use `values` and `condition` to know `showHide` status, we should pass the `condition`.
 That's it.
 Don't make the mess code

+- [Component_null] it is not tenary operator -> it is just logic in somewhere of hook component